Andro-AutoPsy : Anti-malware system based on similarity matching of malware and malware creator-centric information

 Contact : Huy Kang Kim (cenda at korea.ac.kr)

-If you want to download dataset, please fill out the questionnaire at the following URL, we will send you the download URL by e-mail.
+If you want to download dataset, please fill out the questionnaire at the following URL, we will share the download URL.

 Andro-AutoPsy is developed by Hacking and Countermeasure Research Lab in the Graduate School of Information Security at the Korea University of Korea.